lkloh/lkloh.github.io/_posts/2017-12-24-where-did-all-the-good-domain-names-go.md

 GoDaddy (another domain name registrar) in fact has an [official page](https://www.godaddy.com/garage/5-tried-and-true-tips-for-buying-and-selling-domain-names-for-profit/) dedicated to explaining how to make money by buying and selling domain names.
-The people in the business of flipping internal real estate have caused a shortage of desirable domain names, making their price hike.
+The people in the business of flipping internal real estate have caused a shortage of desirable domain names that a serious business might want to use for marketing themselves.